Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Also, some research indicates that children in families who do not eat together at the dinner table are more likely to be overweight than those who do.
 Paying attention to what children eat seems to help.

-Another problem: Eating too many chips, candy bars and other high-calorie snacks.
+Another problem: Eating too many chips, candy bars, and other high-calorie snacks.
 Sugary soft drinks also fall into this category.
-In fact, 12 percent of preschool-age children, 33 percent of school-age children, and more than 50 percent of adolescents average 9 ounces of soft drinks or more a day.
-Increased soft drink consumption has led to decreased intake of nutrient dense beverages such as milk.
+Fifty-six percent of 8-year-olds consume soft drinks daily and a third of teenage boys drink at least three cans of soda a day.
+On average, adolescents get 11% of their calories and 15 teaspoons of sugar from soft drinks.
+Increased soft drink consumption has been associated with decreased intake of nutrient-dense beverages such as milk.

 Other reasons: